microsoftgraph/microsoft-graph-docs-contrib/concepts/permissions-reference.md

 | Description | - | Allows the app to read, create, update and delete the signed-in user's files. |
 | AdminConsentRequired | - | No |

-![personal Microsoft accounts][MSA] The *Files.ReadWrite* delegated permission is available for consent in personal Microsoft accounts.
+![personal Microsoft accounts][MSA] The *Files.ReadWrite* delegated permission is also available for consent in personal Microsoft accounts.

 [!INCLUDE [Files.ReadWrite](../includes/permissions-notes/files.readwrite.md)]